-- Message is an English-speaking support group for families with young children.
-They arrange meetings and events, classes and play groups. http://www.messageparis.org
+- The message is an English-speaking support group for families with young children.
+They arrange meetings and events, classes and playgroups. http://www.messageparis.org

 - http://www.parismomes.fr is the online version of the bi-monthly magazine that lists activities and interests for children from 0-12 in Paris.
 The original publication is in French, but they have just launched an English version Paris with Kids.

 - http://www.sortiraparis.com has a good section for what to do and where to go with children including an interactive calendar with daily events.
 Only in French, but easy to navigate.

 - http://www.wondercity.com/paris.html is a “wonder”ful resource that allows you to find children’s activities based on age, interest, location or all of the above!

 - Le Paris des Tout-Petits, Le Paris des Juniors, and Les Mercredis de Petits Parisiens are small books (in French) that have information on classes in dance, music, gymnastics, riding, martial arts and sports.

 - The center animation and the Mairie of each arrondissement provide classes for 3-year-olds to adults.
 Classes are in French.
 Visit your Mairie for a directory of activities.

 Don’t expect many restaurants to have highchairs, booster seats or even kid’s menus.
 There are exceptions and there are some restaurants that cater towards children at specific times.
 Fast food chains, like McDonald’s, are abundant in Paris and can be comfortable and easy.
 Other citywide chains that have children’s menus are Chez Clement, Hippopotamus, Buffalo Grill, Bistro Romain and Leon de Bruxelles for mussels and yummy French fries.